 Documents Without Documents

-The mantra of the paperless office has made executives’ mouth sore and significant number of them claim that their companies started heading toward digital transformation and has become paperless or less paper intensive.
+The mantra of the paperless office has made executives’ mouth sore and a significant number of them claim that their companies started heading toward digital transformation and has become paperless or less paper intensive.
 It brings tangible benefits, but many executives report that changing paper-based documents to digital versions in MS Excel or Word doesn’t make enough difference for business.

-On the way to that much quicker document approval processes businesses tend to consider modern workflow management systems able to work effectively with data during approval process, obviate a necessity of a document exchange.
-For example, in Comindware Tracker you can handle a document’s profile with specific field for every necessary piece of data and get document automatically generated after every piece of data reviewed and approved by a proper person.
-Such approach dramatically change the way approval process goes on, speeds it up and fuels digital transformation.
+On the way to that much quicker document approval processes businesses tend to consider modern workflow management systems able to work effectively with data during the approval process, obviating the necessity of a document exchange.
+For example, in Comindware Tracker you can handle a document’s profile with a specific field for every necessary piece of data and get the document automatically generated after every piece of data reviewed and approved by a proper person.
+Such approach dramatically changes the way the approval process goes on, speeds it up and fuels digital transformation.

 Switching From Standalone Solutions to Platforms

 The ongoing digital revolution has given a whole bunch of new technologies – Big Data and IoT (Internet of Things), neural networks and artificial intelligence, RPA (Robotic Process Automation) and additive technologies, human language recognition and chatbots – and the list continues to expand.
 The new technologies pilot projects look promising for digital business and it is expected that they will bring even more benefits when scaling in an enterprise environment.
 And all these technologies are perfectly combined with workflow management systems – in recent years there are more and more examples of synergy.